shadowga/website/_docs/3/d-resources.md

 ## File transfer server
 Our server for file uploads and downloads (HTTPD) can be used for quick access to certain in-game files.
-Accessing our file transfer server requires a specific address and port (`http://b.shadow.ga:27579/`) as it's hosted through Minecraft.
+Accessing our file transfer server requires using a specific address and port (`b.shadow.ga:27579`) with any web browser.

 ### Navigation
 Navigating through the server is fairly easy as each feature can be located using a trailing slash.